teltploek/DetErOsDerSnakker/README.md

 ## TODOs

- * Find a way to skip the narrating of web-addresses.
+ * Find a way to skip the narrating of web-addresses, smileys etc.
  * Make ps1-script more generic using relative dirs

 ---